Readers in Matu Chin

 These readers show parents and educators how easy it is to prepare enjoyable reading materials - starting with pencil and paper or photographs, and then with a little help from the computer.

 RUMACCC has long been actively involved in a number of research projects and consultancies.
-Here are examples of current and past projects.
+Here are examples of current and past projects and other research activities.

 RUMACCC is involved in interdisciplinary research with a focus on healthcare communication, undertaken in collaboration with health professionals and medical researchers.